Codeinwp/wp-menu-icons/readme.txt

 = Extensions =
 - [IcoMoon](http://wordpress.org/plugins/menu-icons-icomoon/) by [IcoMoon.io](http://icomoon.io/)

+= Compatible themes =
+Menu icons works with most of the themes out there, especially with popular ones like Twenty Seventeen or [Hestia](https://themeisle.com/themes/hestia/).

-Development of this plugin is done on [GitHub](https://github.com/kucrut/wp-menu-icons). **Pull requests welcome**.
-Please see [issues reported](https://github.com/kucrut/wp-menu-icons/issues) there before going to the plugin forum.
+Development of this plugin is done on [GitHub](https://github.com/codeinwp/wp-menu-icons). **Pull requests welcome**.
+Please see [issues reported](https://github.com/codeinwp/wp-menu-icons/issues) there before going to the plugin forum.

 == Screenshots ==